Where to Buy

 GBM Assessment (Score: 8.5/10)

-The Spirit of the Laws is a monumental work of political philosophy that introduced the principle of the separation of powers — the division of government into legislative, executive, and judicial branches — as the essential safeguard against tyranny.
+The Spirit of the Laws is a massive work of political philosophy that introduced the principle of the separation of powers — the division of government into legislative, executive, and judicial branches — as the essential safeguard against tyranny.
 Montesquieu's systematic analysis of how laws relate to climate, geography, religion, and customs established the foundations of modern constitutional theory and comparative political science.

 The Enlightenment, c.
 1725-1762